bwestrich/tdd-spock/README.md

 * For code examples, see `mcwest.NamingTestsSpec`. nb: Of all the code examples provided in this repo, the examples for this point need the most improvement (suggestions/pull requests welcome of course!).

 ##Show API test methods first
-###... by sort methods in test classes as follows:
+###... by sorting methods in test classes as follows:
 * happy path tests
 * edge case tests
 * non-test (utility) methods